jfbrennan/retchful/README.md

 ## API

-`get(url[, options])` - sends an HTTP "GET".
+`get(url[, options])` Sends an HTTP "GET".
 Optionally attach query params by setting `params` in options.
 Get a specific resource by setting the `id` option.

-`save(url[, options])` - sends an HTTP "POST" if there is no id.
+`save(url[, options])` Sends an HTTP "POST" if there is no id.
 If there is and id, then it'll "PUT".
 If the id has a different name, say what it is by setting the `idAttribute` in options.

-`delete(url, {id})` - sends an HTTP "DELETE".
+`delete(url, {id})` Sends an HTTP "DELETE".
 You must include the id option.

-`url` - a string.
-Do not include the id of the resource in the url; it will be taken from options.
+`url` A string.
+Do not include the id of the resource; it will be taken from options.

-`options` - pass-through to fetch's [init](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch#Parameters) with a few things to be aware of:
+`options` Pass-through to fetch's [init](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch#Parameters) with a few things to be aware of:

 - `body` will be stringified for you
 - `method` will be set based on what's documented above
-- `params` (unique to futch) an object.
+- `params` (unique to futch) An object.
 Will be added as a query string.
 Primarily for `get`, but works with all.
-- `idAttribute` (unique to futch) a string.
+- `idAttribute` (unique to futch) A string.
 Used by save to get the id from `body` in case it's not called "id".
-- `id` (unique to futch) a number or string.
+- `id` (unique to futch) A number or string.
 If present, will be appended to the url.
-It's required by delete and used by get to fetch a single resource rather than all.
-Save ignores this and instead looks in `options.body` for an id.
+Required by delete and used by get to fetch a single resource rather than all.
+Save ignores this and instead looks in `options.body` for the id.

 **Notes**

 Get, save, and delete ultimately call fetch and return a Promise with the value of `response.json()`.
-Internally `response.ok` is checked.
-If not ok the Promise is rejected.
+Internally `response.ok` is checked for you and if not ok the Promise is rejected.

 The default values used for [init](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch#Parameters) can be seen here: [https://github.com/jfbrennan/futch/blob/master/futch.js#L30](https://github.com/jfbrennan/futch/blob/master/futch.js#L30)